narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_07/lab_sheet_7.md

 In my case, the camera was mounted on path /dev/video2.

-2. Open terminal, run roscore.
+2. Open the terminal and run roscore.

 3. run roslaunch auto_aruco_marker_finder multiple_aruco_marker_finder.launch